The Secret Celebs Use To Fight Cellulite

 How It Works:

 The movement of the brush strokes (always brush towards your heart) helps boost lymphatic drainage, the process that eliminates harmful toxins from your body.
 More specifically, it helps remove stagnant toxins which over time cause connective tissue to break down, which is what leads to cellulite.
-It also helps to exfoliate and smoothe the skin, reducing the appearance of any existing cellulite.
+It also helps to exfoliate and smooth the skin, reducing the appearance of any existing cellulite.
 Because it promotes blood circulation, it allows oxygenated blood to be delivered to the organs more efficiently, promoting healthy kidney function.
-Some naturopathic doctors have even told me it helps with bloating and aids digestion, as by massaging the lymph nodes, you help your body shed excess water – it can even help with kankles, AKA chubby ankles.
+Some naturopathic doctors have even told me it helps with bloating and aids digestion, as by massaging the lymph nodes, you help your body shed excess water.
 I also find dry brushing really helpful for keeping ingrown hairs at bay, as it opens up the pores and pushes the hair out.

 How To Choose A Dry Brush